 Candlesticks, patterns along with support and resistance go a long way in helping you place a successful trade.
 Remember there’s no magic formula to give you a 100% success rate.

 However, the tools are there for you to have the best information going into a trade.
 Make sure you know how to spot bearish candlesticks and patterns.
-Take our candlesticks patterns course to learn more about them.
+Download our candlesticks patterns eBook to learn how to them.

 Trade With Risk Management